 In addition to this, you will also learn how to design a range of media artefacts, using the software Photoshop.
 This will enable you to manipulate photographs and create your own designs, transferring the analytical theory to practice.

 Component 2: Media Forms and Products in Depth

 The examination assesses media language, representation, media industries, audiences and media contexts.
 It consists of three sections:

 Component 3: Cross-Media Production

 Take part in the Portsmouth College E6 Programme to enhance your A level Media Studies qualification.
 When moving into the competitive media industry it is valuable to gain some work experience.
 This may be in radio, advertising and marketing, or journalism.
 Whichever the focus, the E6 team can help.
-In addition to this, the Employability strand would also be beneficial.
-This will help to develop your interview skills and aid your CV writing, for all your work experience placements.

 Media Studies is a contemporary subject with lots of transferable skills.
 Success in this A level confirms to any university or employer your ability to analyse effectively and work to strict deadlines.
 It will demonstrate your ability to approach analytical tasks in a logical and effective manner.
 It works well with most other subjects and will certainly add strength to your overall course combination.
 Students who have studied A level Media Studies have progressed to university to study: English, Journalism, Media Studies, Business Studies, Drama and Graphic Design.

 The final exams for A Level Media Studies are in the summer of the second year of the course.